CyberHappenings logo

 Hide ▲

-GootLoader, a JavaScript-based malware loader, has resurfaced with new tactics to evade detection.
-The malware now uses custom WOFF2 fonts to obfuscate filenames and modifies ZIP files to appear harmless in analysis tools.
+GootLoader, a JavaScript-based malware loader, has resurfaced with advanced tactics to evade detection.
+The malware now uses custom WOFF2 fonts to obfuscate filenames, modifies ZIP files to appear harmless in analysis tools, and employs concatenated ZIP archives of up to 1,000 parts.
 Since October 27, 2025, three infections have been observed, two of which led to domain controller compromises within 17 hours.
 GootLoader, linked to the Hive0127 threat actor, exploits WordPress comment endpoints to deliver XOR-encrypted ZIP payloads.
 The malware's latest campaign targets users searching for legal templates, redirecting them to compromised WordPress sites hosting malicious ZIP archives.
 The ZIP files are designed to evade static analysis by displaying harmless text in analysis tools while extracting malicious JavaScript files on Windows.
 The payload deploys the Supper backdoor, which provides remote control and SOCKS5 proxying capabilities.
 Threat actors have used this backdoor to move laterally to domain controllers and create admin-level user accounts.
+The latest findings highlight GootLoader's use of malformed ZIP archives that evade detection by tools like WinRAR or 7-Zip, while still being extractable by the default Windows unarchiver.
+The malware employs hashbusting techniques, including randomizing values in non-critical fields and concatenating a unique number of files, to evade detection.
+The ZIP archive is delivered as an XOR-encoded blob, decoded and repeatedly appended to itself on the client-side to evade network-based detection.
+The JavaScript malware creates a Windows shortcut (LNK) file in the Startup folder to establish persistence and executes a second JavaScript file using cscript.

 Timeline